ccamara/carloscamara-hugo/content/en/publication/2018-comunes-urbanos-lecciones-desde-barcelona/index.en.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["urban commons", "comunes urbanos", "ciudad", "comunes", "sociedad"]
+tags = ["urban commons", "city", "comons", "society"]

 # Links (optional).
 url_pdf = "http://hdl.handle.net/10803/565533"